neel17/Tensorflow-In-Practice/dump/Tensorflow Deployment/readme.md

-# Moduleon deployment for Tensorflow - Tensorflow Lite and JS
+# Module on deployment for Tensorflow - Tensorflow Lite and JS